 So I count my blessings, too: all the hugs, the green farm delivered pumpkins that I was privileged to watch ripen, the blue jays that visit my yard and call me to slow down and notice.
 The woolly scarves and lattés, the warm nourishing soups ladled out in a laughter filled kitchen.
 The dark chocolate, the ladies group, the stack of books recommended by online friends; they invite me to step into other times and places – to step into someone else’s hard story for a time and they remind me that my life is full and good.

-Last week’s post touched on the epidemic in our society of stress-related illness and disease.
+This post about REST touched on the epidemic in our society of stress-related illness and disease.
 It spoke of learning to rest as one means of combatting stress.
 And as a follow-up I want to offer some basic nutrition tips that can support us in building a healthy brain – and in living with greater calm.
-Every day we have multiple opportunities to love ourselves well simply by choosing what we eat.
+Every day we have multiple opportunities to love ourselves well simply by choosing how we nourish ourselves.
 And if our kids are struggling with behavior or concentration at school, we consider their sleep and stress and if they are being afforded time to play in fresh air.
 But we also consider, seriously, the food they are eating.

 - Hydrate Well.
-Drink plenty of filtered water (check out the Berkey water filter on my sidebar) – about half your weight in ounces (ex.
+Drink plenty of filtered water – about half your weight in ounces (ex.
 116lbs/2 = 58 oz or about 7 cups).
 Try homemade herbal tea (iced or hot) or water infused with citrus or berries.
 Slowly minimize the liquid sugar and energy drinks in your diet (sugar and caffeine do not encourage stable moods, energy, or focus).
 Staying well hydrated will help keep you alert and support your memory, focus, and ability to learn.

 - Eat a PFF Breakfast.
 Start your day with a breakfast that is high Protein & Fat with some (plant) Fiber.
 Move away from sugary/processed breakfast foods which cause a mid-morning energy crash, negatively affect mood, and impair memory and learning.
 If you hate eating early in the day, pack a healthy snack to eat mid-morning; this will curb sugar cravings and improve your energy and ability to concentrate.